zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ﻿# Resource Create
-The resource create pattern allows for the creation of Azure resources leveraging the full screen create pattern.
+The resource create pattern enables a simple, intuitive, and quick customer experience for creating resources.

 # Context
-Users need to create Azure resources
+Users need to create Azure resources.

 # Problem
-Creating a resource in Azure can vary from a simple form with a few required fields to a complex experience with many fields, concepts and related resources.
+Creating a resource in Azure can vary from a simple resource with a few required fields to a complex one with many fields, concepts and related resources.

 # Solution
-The resource create pattern enables quick configuration of a new resource using minimal parameters.
-The experience uses discoverable tabs to separate related configuration steps and guide the user who wants to do more complex configuration during the create process.
+The resource create pattern enables quick configuration of a new resource using minimal fields and default values.
+The pattern also enables users to walk through detailed configuration options in order to manually set many resource options.
+The experience uses a fullscreen page with tabs to separate related configuration steps and guide the user during the create process.

 ## Also known as